SergeyMi37/Using-ZPM-for-Node.js-1/README.md

 The logic of the example hasn't changed.
 - the Nodes.js service is started
-- the selected address of the echo server is passed to it
+- the selected address of the echo server is passed to it __E__
-- you compose the text to be transmitted
+- you compose the text to be transmitted __N__
-- you send it and see how the replies are dropping in
+- you send it and see how the replies are dropping in __S__
-- stop service  and exit
+- stop service  and exit __X__

-Differently from the original example, the service is now running in  background.
+Different from the original example, the service is now running in background.
 So its output is invisible but writes a log file that can be view by the action command __L__

 ## Prerequisites